 - If you withdraw from all of your classes before you have completed 60% of the semester, you will be required to repay some or all of the financial aid you have received for that semester.

 - You must reapply for financial aid each year.

-> - The 2016-2017 FAFSA will be used to determine your eligibility for Fall 2016 through Summer 2017 academic year at RHC.
-Please note: the 2016-2017 FAFSA application will be used to determine whether you receive a BOG waiver for the Summer, 2017 term.
+- The 2018-2019 FAFSA will be used to determine your eligibility for Fall 2018 through Summer 2019 academic year at RHC.
+Please note: the 2018-2019 FAFSA application will be used to determine whether you receive a California Promise Grant (formerly Board of Governor’s Fee waiver) for the Summer, 2019 term.

-> - Grants are disbursed on designated Disbursement Dates to the refund preference you have chosen with Bank Mobile.
+- Grants are disbursed on designated Disbursement Dates to the refund preference you have chosen with Bank Mobile.
 The dates are listed on the disbursement page.

 - Work-study funds must be earned and are paid monthly according to an hourly rate of pay and the number of hours a student works.
 Checks will be disbursed by the Payroll Department.

 - California Promise Grants pay your enrollment fees only.
 If a student already paid these fees and were eligible to receive a Promise Grant, a refund check will be issued by the Accounting Department and sent to student’s address on file with Admissions and Records.

 - Familiarize yourself with the Satisfactory Academic Progress Policy.
 You may potentially lose eligibility if you do not successfully complete all of your courses; exceed the total number of units allowed for your degree, certificate, or transfer program; or if your GPA falls below a 2.0.